aregsar/aregsarblog/blog/2021/installing-php-on-macos/index.md

 /usr/local/sbin/php-fpm -> /usr/local/Cellar/php/8.0.1_1/sbin/php-fpm
 ```

+## A note about the installation directory versioning

-> Note: If the latest version of PHP is v7.3, then running brew install php or brew install php@7.3 will result in the same installation directory.
+If the latest version of PHP is v7.3, then running brew install php or brew install php@7.3 will result in the same installation directory.
 That is, the base directory would still be /usr/local/Cellar/php/7.3.5/.

 So both commands are effectively the same.

 However if the latest version is v7.3 and we install an older version of PHP, say for example brew install php@7.2, then the base installation directory will be /usr/local/Cellar/php@7.2/7.2.18/ which as you can see includes the @7.2 version and the PHP 7.2 release version number in the path.